top of page

 Early Life & Learning the Craft

-This hands-on, generational learning is deeply rooted in Navajo culture, where silversmithing has been passed down through families since the 19th century.
+This hands-on, generational learning is deeply rooted in Navajo culture.
+Silversmithing has been passed down through families since the 19th century.
 Rafael carries that lineage forward, blending inherited knowledge with her own artistic evolution.
+She began creating jewelry professionally in the early 2000s and has since built a respected name in the Native art world.
+Her work has been exhibited at major juried shows and institutions across the country.

 Signature Style & Artistic Voice